simplymathematics/data-skills/README.md

 The salary folder is for salary data from the OES

-## Outlook
+## Characteristics

-The outlook folder is for outlook data from OOH
+The characteristics folder is from data the EP

 ## ONET